haokeyingxiao/haoke/changelog/release-6-5-0-0/2021-06-23-optional-salutation.md

 * Changed `src/Storefront/Resources/views/storefront/component/address/address-personal.html.twig` so the default salutation is filtered out
 ___
 # Upgrade information
-The salutation is now optional as far as the Shopware core is concerned.
+The salutation is now optional as far as the Haoke core is concerned.
 Validations are still in place for orders, so a salutation needs to be set by customers during checkout in case there's none defined.

 ## Plugin compatibility tasks